abhiverse01/the-coders-handbook/information/info.md

 # Info
 - This document ensembles the various key information and details that you learn throughout the years as a developer.
-- There's a lot ot workflows, how-to's, extension meanings, data structure representations that we learn as we go around using them.
+- There's a lot of workflows, how-to's, extension meanings, and data structure representations that we learn as we go around using them.
 - It'd be better if you get to know it right away, to explore further from it, so that you don't have to start from entire scratch on your development journey.